Vampiro/slash-command-proxy/client/src/UserDocs.md

   <li>Excellently; very well.</li>
 </ol>

-_Note: Messages in Mattermost can be formatted using Markdown, so the above works.
-Slack uses a different way of formatting, so you'll have to take that into account when creating your **Output Template**._

 Here is a list of variables available for you to take advantage of:

 | Variable   | Values                                                                                                           |